abelsonlive/_site_/_posts/2013-12-17-scrape-the-gibson.md

 # connect to a database

 # here we're just going to use sqlite3 which is a lightweight
-# SQL store, ideal for simple scraping jobs.
+# SQL store, ideal for most simple scraping jobs.
 However, we could
 # easily use MySQL or PostgreSQL by simply swapping out the path
 # to the database: